tflowdev/the-flow/examples/llm_base_model_dequantization/README.md

 # Convert quantized base model to fp16

-Ludwig has utility functions to convert nf4 quantized bitsandbytes base models back to fp16 for more efficient inference.
+The Flow has utility functions to convert nf4 quantized bitsandbytes base models back to fp16 for more efficient inference.
 This is desireable since inference with bitsandbytes is slow because every forward pass through the model requires dequantizing the model weights from nf4 to fp16 layer by layer and then quantizing it back to nf4 to keep memory usage constant.